Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/build_and_test/_index.md

 ### Test Execution Tracking & Reporting

-For functionality for Altinn 2 platform the tracking is performed in Altinn 2.
+For functionality for Altinn 2 platform the tracking is performed in TFS

-For automatic test covering Altinn 3 functionality this is tracked in Azure Pipelines.-
+For automatic test covering Altinn 3 functionality this is tracked in Azure Pipelines.

 ### Test Data Creation & Management